MorganCaron/IsometricSass/README.md

 The use of 3D graphic contexts in JavaScript is often to the detriment of the performance and support of some browsers.

-IsometricSass is a SASS framework that requires no JavaScript.
+IsometricSass is a Sass framework that requires no JavaScript.
 It was created to be able to fully use the CSS 3D transformations to create 3D scenes.

 ## Who?